3rd Annual Indigenous Female Hockey Jamboree

 Aboriginal Coaching Module

-It is a national Coaching Certification Program (NCCP) course and is beneficial for all coaches that coach Aboriginal athletes.
+It is a national Coaching Certification Program (NCCP) course and is beneficial for all coaches of all sports that coach Aboriginal athletes.
 The featured modules include:

 • Holistic approaches to coaching